Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of

 A partial trace of the density matrix on the right photon yields the reduced density matrix

-If $c=1$ which corresponds to the maximally-entangled state, $\hat{\rho}'(1) = \hat{I}/2$ where $\hat{I}$ is the identity operator.
+If $c=1$ which corresponds to the maximally entangled state, $\hat{\rho}'(1) = \hat{I}/2$ where $\hat{I}$ is the identity operator.
 Considering a polarization rotation $\hat{U}$ that operates $\hat{U} \rho'(c) \hat{U}^{\dagger}$, it is obvious that the polarization rotator does not change the partial state of this photon.
-On the other hand, we have $\hat{\rho}'(0) = \ket{H}\bra{H}$, thus the state of the photon of a product state is changed by the operation of $\hat{U}$.
-These results are visualized in Figs. ~\ref{fig:chsh}(a) and (b).
+On the other hand, we have $\hat{\rho}'(0) = \ket{H}\bra{H}$, thus the state of the photon of the product state is changed by the operation of $\hat{U}$.
+These results are visualized in Figs.~\ref{fig:chsh}(a) and (b).

 Figure~\ref{fig:chsh}(c) shows the simulated $S(\theta)$.
 The results of the maximally entangled state (the blue plots) show a good agreement with the theoretical prediction (the blue solid line) of Eq. \ref{eq:theory_s}.
 The violations of the Bell-CHSH inequality appear around $\theta=\pi/8,\ 3\pi/8$.
 In addition, we calculate $S(\theta)$ by changing the parameter $c$ of the initial state as in Eq. \ref{eq:cshs_phi}.
 The violations occur if $c \ge 0.25$.